etler/stream-weaver/TECHNICAL.md

 ### Orchestration: Conductor Streams and Stream Weaver Frameworks

 The **Async Iterable Sequencer** enables us to chain entire streams that implement the async iterator pattern together with an open ended chain.
-As streams maintain their own buffers they can process incoming data asyncronously and in parallel while being chained in a sequencer with their content pending consumption.
+As streams maintain their own buffers they can process incoming data asynchronously and in parallel while being chained in a sequencer with their content pending consumption.
 This allows us to have parallel streams that can be consumed in a FIFO order on the async iterable chain.

 This can be employed in a module that implements a transform stream interface that we define as a **Conductor Stream**.
 The transform callback of the conductor can be used to process the writable inbound stream to detect directives to invoke chaining other streams onto the outbound readable stream.
 Like a conductor, the Conductor Stream orchestrates streams by deciding how the streams should be sequenced.

-The sequencer iterable can then be consumed in a detached asyncronous execution context and process the iterable chain to enqueue the output onto the outbound readable stream controller until it receives a terminate signal and completes at which point it can close the stream controller.
+The sequencer iterable can then be consumed in a detached asynchronous execution context and process the iterable chain to enqueue the output onto the outbound readable stream controller until it receives a terminate signal and completes at which point it can close the stream controller.

 ```typescript
 import { asyncIterableSequencer, Chain } from "asyncIterableSequencer";